gvwilson/thirdbit/_posts/2014/2014-12-03-plans-for-2015-lessons.md

   you can now see what the result will look like.
   Our novice lesson on SQL now lives in this repository, and you can view its rendered form in this GitHub pages site.
-  There's still a lot to do&mdash;the learning objectives need to be cleaned up, the challenges all need meaningful names, and there's clearly lots of scope for improving the lesson's appearance&mdash;but the pieces are there.
+  There's still a lot to do–the learning objectives need to be cleaned up, the challenges all need meaningful names, and there's clearly lots of scope for improving the lesson's appearance–but the pieces are there.
 </p>
 <p>